Food micro-areas

 Keep dinner close to the beach

-Use this when the hotel is on Miami Beach and the group should not lose the night to transfers.
+Use this when the hotel is on Miami Beach and the group should not spend the best evening window in rideshares.

 • Use Rosetta Bakery or the beach block for the easy morning.